vaibhav-bansal/thought-drop/README.md

 If you found this project helpful, please consider:
 - ⭐ Starring the repository
-- 🐛 Reporting bugs
+- 🐛 Reporting bugs or configuration issues
-- 💡 Suggesting new features
+- 💡 Suggesting new features or improvements
-- 🤝 Contributing code
+- 🤝 Contributing code or documentation
+- 📝 Sharing your custom configurations

+### Feature Requests
+We're always looking to improve!
+Some ideas for future features:
+- 📊 Analytics dashboard for relationship insights
+- 🎨 Custom themes and color schemes
+- 📱 Mobile app version
+- 🔔 Push notifications
+- 📅 Calendar integration for special dates

 ---